karan-hub/vilgo-milk-delivery-app-React-native/README.md

 ## 🙏 Acknowledgments

 - Built with ❤️ for local farmers and fresh milk lovers
-- Special thanks to the React Native and Spring Boot communities
+- Special thanks to the React Native and Expo communities